Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Iterative regularization methods

 In other words $\opo$ satisfies a condition, which is similar as the first decomposition case (see \autoref{ss:decomp1}).
 Actually, for operators, which satisfy \autoref{eq:decomp3}, we can prove similar results as for operators, which satisfy the first decomposition case. \end{remark}

 Unfortunately, the conditions above are not always satisfied (see \cite[Example~4.3]{HanNeuSch95}).
-To enlarge the applicability of the results, in this section we consider instead of the Landweber iteration \autoref{eq:steepest} (with $\mkd=1$) the following slightly modified iteration method,
+To enlarge the applicability of the results, in this section we consider instead of the Landweber-iteration \autoref{eq:steepest} (with $\mkd=1$) the following slightly modified iteration method,

-where $G^\delta[\x]:=G[\x,\yd]$, and
+where $G^\delta[\x]:=G[\x,\y^\delta]$, and

 is a continuous operator.
 The iteration will again be stopped according to the discrepancy principle \autoref{eq:disc}.

 To obtain local convergence and convergence rates for the modification \autoref{eq:lwm} we need the following assumptions: